kuntau/ccpweb/_i18n/en/service.md

 For payment flexibility, we offer you an easier way to pay for parking using Smart Phone Application (JomParking) Easily pay your parking everywhere without using the terminals.

-For those who had to park for a long duration parking, we offer a limited monthly Digital Season Pass and Reserve Bays for every location in Kuala Lumpur by applying on-line and park freely throughout Kuala Lumpur.
+For those who had to park for a long duration parking, we offer a limited monthly Digital Season Pass and Reserve Bays for every location in Jasin by applying on-line and park freely throughout Jasin.

 This wide range and diversity services that we offer are the most high-end parking solution ever created and first ever in the world.